Nightbringer21/fridump/README.md

 For iOS, installation instructions can be found [here](http://www.frida.re/docs/ios/).

 For Android, installation instructions can be found [here](http://www.frida.re/docs/android/).

 Note: On Android devices, make sure that the frida-server binary is running as server!

+Disclaimer
+---
+* This is version 0.1 of the software, so I expect some bugs to be present
+* I am not a developer, so my coding skills might not be the best
+* This tool has been tested on a Windows 7 and a Mac OS X laptop, dumping memory of an iOS 8.2 app, Cyanogenmod 4.4.4 app and Windows 7 app.

+Therefore, if this tool is not working for you, I apologise and I will try to fix it.
+Any suggestions and comments are welcome!